crate/crate-tutorials/docs/normalize-intervals.rst

 .. image:: _assets/img/normalize-intervals/data-24h-more.png

-The finished result is a visualization that uses time series normalization at resample raw data to regular interval with null interpolation.
+The finished result is a visualization that uses time series normalization and resamples raw data to regular intervals with the interpolation of missing values.

 This visualization resolves both original issues: